tianyi-lab/Cherry_LLM/README.md

 ## ToDo
 - [x] Release the code, data, and models.
 - [x] Release the evaluation code for comparison.
-- [ ] Train Cherry WizardLM with the length of 2048.
+- [x] Train Cherry WizardLM with the length of 2048.
+- [ ] Implement our method on llama 2 models.
 - [ ] Maybe try using QLORA.

+Note: We are sorry that due to the limitation on computing resources, we can not make it faster.

 ## Citation